 About midway down you will find a shopping square called Kiyamachi Kouji and the adjacent square.
 Take notice of the striking design of the wall in the square.
-This wall is called the “Hibuse Kabe”, meaning fire prevention in Japanese.
+This wall is called the “Hibuse Kabe” meaning fire prevention in Japanese.
 The wall was created to symbolize the recovery from the Great Hokutan Earthquake that occurred in 1925 and destroyed much of the town, it is also to pray for the further development of Kinosaki.

-Aside from shops a few fun things to check out are the little book corner and rolling ball sculpture featuring local characters and scenes.
+Be sure to check out are the little book corner and rolling ball sculpture featuring local characters and scenes.

 Like scavenger hunts?
 Walk around the square and see if you can find small sculptures hidden here and there.
 These creatures are modeled after the same ones that appeared in famous novels about the area, written by Shiga Naoya, a Japanese fiction writer and master stylist.
 Hint: there are three and one is a bee.